2024–25 Manchester City F.C. season: Matches

 Manchester City: Gündoğan 21', Haaland 72' (pen.)

 FA Cup

 As a Premier League side, Manchester City entered the FA Cup at the third round stage, and were drawn at home to EFL League Two side Salford City.
 In the fourth round draw, they were handed an away tie against League One side Leyton Orient.
 The draw for the fifth round was held on 10 February.
 City were drawn at home to Championship side Plymouth Argyle.
-The quarter-final draw was made on 2 March, handing City an away trip to face Bournemouth.
+The quarter-final draw was made on 2 March, handing City an away trip to face Premier League side Bournemouth.